 Beyond your own company, there are lots of ways to connect with others looking for some mentorship.
 Participating in LinkedIn groups and other online product management communities can build up your reputation and help establish relationships that could evolve into a mentor/mentee dynamic.
 Don’t be shy and offer advice or a deeper dive when you think you can add value.

 There are also dedicated communities for pairing mentors and mentees.
 Local communities are always happy to match a seasoned veteran with an aspiring professional or student.
 Look for meetups, nonprofits, industry associations and colleges to find ones nearby so you can include face-to-face interactions as part of the experience.

-They key to providing real value as a mentor comes from being a great listener and being willing to share your own personal stories and insights.
+They key to providing real value as a mentor comes from being a great listener and being willing to share your own personal stories and insights as a highly effective product manager.
 Depending on which environment you’re offering your mentoring services, there are some best practices to lean on so you both get the most out of it.

 If you have direct reports, every one-to-one meeting should try and incorporate discussions of the employee’s career growth and future.
 While it’s easy to get caught up in the crisis-of-the-moment or latest office drama, it’s important to make some time for these developmental matters.
 It conveys that you care about them as more than just a pawn in your empire and are actually interested in their own personal success.

 Beyond those regular meetings, break out of the grind and have an occasional coffee or lunch where the conversation can wander and meander beyond the usual business.
 Doing this off-site might also make the employee a little more relaxed discussing things outside their comfort zone.